 To view curriculum development as a cycle helps highlight the fact that the curriculum is not something to be regarded as set in stone.
 Qualifications are created, often improved over time, but eventually become less relevant and no longer fit for purpose.
 Even if things were included or had some priority in the past, it is good practice to reconsider all aspects when reviewing an existing qualification or developing a new one.
 A useful approach is to undertake a process of curriculum auditing.
-This can involve a themed and targeted examination of an existing gualification to see how far it aids development of the subject discipline, employability, student-centred learning, transferable skills, etc. Subject disciplines are dynamic areas and the knowledge, skills, and understanding associated with them constantly change.
-New disciplines can arise and new mixtures of subject fields can yield exciting and constructive combined studies qualifications, e.g. a graduate with a joint degree in Chinese and Business studies can expect exciting employment opportunities.
-It is also good practice annually to review existing qualifications and make minor changes (via any approved internal validation/approval mechanism) as necessary.13 This should not be confused with any major review that examined every aspect of existing gualifications and the experience associated with it in the previous four or five years.
+This can involve a themed and targeted examination of an existing qualification to see how far it aids development of the subject discipline, employability, student-centred learning, transferable skills, etc. Subject disciplines are dynamic areas and the knowledge, skills, and understanding associated with them constantly change.
+New disciplines can arise and new mixtures of subject fields can yield exciting and constructive combined studies qualifications, e.g. a graduate with a ioint degree in Chinese and Business studies can expect exciting employment opportunities.
+It is also good practice annually to review existing qualifications and make minor changes (via any approved internal validation/approval mechanism) as necessary.
+This should not be confused with any major review that examined every aspect of existing qualifications and the experience associated with it in the previous four or five years.

 When undertaking any curriculum building exercise it can be useful to group issues associated with such an exercise in terms of micro and macro issues.
-The curriculum development teams in the project discussed two sets of Powerpoints titled 'Curriculum Building-macro issues' and 'Curriculum Building-micro issues'.14 The macro issues touched on: the Bologna paradigm shift; module size; qualification profile; the learning chain; level and progressions within qualifications; employability; and external reference points.
+The curriculum development teams in the project discussed two sets of Powerpoints titled 'Curriculum Building-micro issues'.
+The macro issues touched on: the Bologna paradigm shift; module size; qualification profile; the learning chain; level and progressions within qualifications; employability; and external reference points.
 Micro issues included: learning outcomes at programme and module level; multiple factors impacting on design; consideration of the teaching-learning-assessment relationship; evidence of the achievement of learning outcomes and quality assurance issues.

-12 These Powerpoints can be accessed at: www.coe.ba/SHEIII/Curriculum-Development-Guidance d.
-WHAT IS THE QUALIFICATION PROFILE?
+www.coe.ba/SHEIII/Curriculum-Development-Guidance